Table of Contents

-- Is it retaliatory for a respondent to contact a complainant during or after an investigation?
+Is it retaliatory for a respondent to contact a complainant during the grievance process?

 Depending on the nature of the contact, a respondent’s contact with a complainant could be retaliation in violation of University policy.
 Therefore, we advise against it.
-In addition, a respondent’s contact with a complainant during an investigation into the complainant’s concerns could undermine the integrity of that investigation.
+In addition, a respondent’s contact with a complainant during the grievance process into the complainant’s concerns could undermine the integrity of that grievance process.

-Where ongoing contact between the parties is necessary and appropriate, the Title IX office or its designee can help put measures in place to mitigate that contact.
+Where ongoing contact between the parties is necessary and appropriate, the campus Title IX office can help put measures in place to mitigate that contact.
 For example, in some cases involving coworkers, it might be necessary and appropriate for the parties to continue some contact in the employment setting.
-In these cases, the Title IX office or its designee may help implement requirements that a third party be present during meetings or be copied on emails between the parties, or some other intervention.
+In these cases, the campus Title IX office may help implement requirements that a third party be present during meetings or be copied on emails between the parties, or some other intervention.

-The University’s prohibition on retaliation is intended to encourage individuals to report sexual harassment, sexual assault, stalking, relationship violence and related retaliation (collectively, “prohibited conduct”) and participate in prohibited conduct investigations.
-To retaliate against a respondent under this policy, a complainant would need to take adverse action against the respondent because the respondent reported prohibited conduct, expressed opposition to prohibited conduct or participated in the prohibited conduct investigation.
+To retaliate against a respondent under this policy, a complainant would need to take adverse action against the respondent: 1) with the purpose of interfering with a right under this policy; or 2) because the respondent reported prohibited conduct, expressed opposition to prohibited conduct, participated in a grievance process, or refused to participate in a grievance process.
 A complainant’s adverse actions against a respondent for other reasons would not constitute prohibited retaliation.

 Generally not.
-This conduct would only constitute retaliation if done because the respondent reported prohibited conduct, expressed opposition to prohibited conduct or participated in a prohibited conduct investigation.
+This conduct would only constitute retaliation if done 1) with the purpose of interfering with a right under this policy; or 2) because the respondent reported prohibited conduct, expressed opposition to prohibited conduct, participated in a grievance process, or refused to participate in a grievance process.
 However, a complainant’s discussion with potential witnesses about the facts underlying an investigation or the investigation process, or public dissemination of this information, could undermine the integrity of an investigation and is not recommended.

-- Can a respondent retaliate against a complainant even if the Title IX office or its designee determines that the respondent did not violate the prohibited conduct policy as the complainant alleged?
+Can a respondent retaliate against a complainant even if it is determined in the grievance process that the respondent did not violate the prohibited conduct policy as the complainant alleged?

 Yes.
-Witnesses are both protected from being retaliated against for their participation in a prohibited conduct investigation and prohibited from engaging in retaliation against others.
+Witnesses are protected from being retaliated against for their participation in a grievance process, or decision not to participate in a grievance process.
+Witnesses are also prohibited from engaging in retaliation against others.

-We encourage you to contact the campus Title IX office or its designate if you believe you are experiencing retaliation.
+We encourage you to contact the campus Title IX office if you believe you are experiencing retaliation.
 Employees may also contact their supervisor or Human Resources.